oracc/pcsl/README.md

 Oracc uses some conventionally named directories for project
 organization: 00atf, 00cat, 00lib, 00res, 00web.

+## Encodings

+There are two encodings used in the repo: PC24 and PC25.
+Most files are in PC24, which is the encoding of the font used for the 2024 work on PCSL.
+In exceptional cases, flagged in the Makefiles, outputs are generated in PC25; most outputs used by the proposal are remapped into PC25 using a program named `utr' and a map file `mepc/lists/00etc/pc25.map'.
+The PCSL font is generated from the PC24 font using the same map.

 ## Dependencies

 Should anyone want to attempt building the proposal and/or project the